1jour1vin

 About the wine:

-Deep, glossy red.
+Glossy dark red.
 Reserved yet ripe aromas of black berries, licorice, and dark chocolate.
-More full-bodied and smooth than the Boudots, it displays a beautiful winey character and a briny energy.
+Fuller-bodied and more supple than the Boudots, it displays beautiful vinous character and a briny energy.
 This 2014 is powerful, deep, and dense, with the vineyard’s sometimes rustic tannins softened by the vintage’s character.
 Very long finish.

 James Suckling